The conjecture of Ulam on the invariance of measure on Hilbert cube: Introduction

 for all $x = (x_1, x_2, \ldots) \in I^\omega$ and $y = (y_1, y_2, \ldots) \in I^\omega$.

-\begin{rem} It is to be noted that \begin{itemize} \item[$(i)$] $d_a$ is consistent with the topology $\mathcal{T}_\omega$ and it is invariant under translation $($see {\rm \cite{5}}$)$; \item[$(ii)$] $(I^\omega, \mathcal{T}_\omega)$ is a Hausdorff space as a subspace of the Hausdorff space $(\mathbb{R}^\omega, \mathcal{T})$; \item[$(iii)$] $(I^\omega, \mathcal{T}_\omega)$ is a compact subspace of $(\mathbb{R}^\omega, \mathcal{T})$ by Tychonoff's theorem. \end{itemize} \end{rem} S. M. Ulam (perhaps with S. Banach) wrote in the `Scottish book' about a conjecture on the invariance of measures defined on the compact metric spaces (see \cite{ulam}): \begin{quote} \emph{Let $E$ be a compact metric space.
+\begin{rem} It is to be noted that \begin{itemize} \item[$(i)$] $d_a$ is consistent with the topology $\mathcal{T}_\omega$ and it is invariant under translation $($see {\rm \cite{5}}$)$; \item[$(ii)$] $(I^\omega, \mathcal{T}_\omega)$ is a Hausdorff space as a subspace of the Hausdorff space $(\mathbb{R}^\omega, \mathcal{T})$; \item[$(iii)$] $(I^\omega, \mathcal{T}_\omega)$ is a compact subspace of $(\mathbb{R}^\omega, \mathcal{T})$ by Tychonoff's theorem. \end{itemize} \end{rem} S. M. Ulam raised the conjecture on the invariance of measures defined in the compact metric space (see \cite {ulam}): \begin{quote} \emph{Let $E$ be a compact metric space.
 Does there exist a finitely additive measure $m$ defined for at least all the Borel subsets of $E$, such that $m(E) = 1$, $m(p) = 0$ for all points $p$ of $E$, and such that congruent sets have equal measure\/?} \end{quote} Thereafter, J. Mycielski \cite{5} confined the question of Ulam to the Hilbert cube $I^\omega$ and reformulated it using modern mathematical terms:

 The above statement is widely known today as the conjecture of Ulam.